The Souls of Black Folk: "Of Our Spiritual Strivings"

 Chapter I, "Of Our Spiritual Strivings", lays out an overview of Du Bois's thesis.
 He says that the blacks of the South need the right to vote, the right to a good education, and to be treated with equality and justice.
-Here, he also coined "double-consciousness", defined as a "sense of always looking at one's self through the eyes of others, of measuring one's soul by the tape of a world that looks on in amused contempt and pity."
+Here, he also coined the term "double-consciousness", defined as a "sense of always looking at one's self through the eyes of others, of measuring one's soul by the tape of a world that looks on in amused contempt and pity."

 One ever feels his twoness,—an American, a Negro; two souls, two thoughts, two unreconciled strivings; two warring ideals in one dark body, whose dogged strength alone keeps it from being torn asunder.
-The History of the American Negro is the history of this strive-this longing to attain self-conscious manhood, to merge his double self into a better and truer self.
+The History of the American Negro is the history of this strife—this longing to attain self-conscious manhood, to merge his double self into a better and truer self.
 He simply wishes to make it possible for a man to be both a Negro and an American, without being cursed and spit upon by his fellows, without having the doors of Opportunity closed roughly in his face.

 The first chapter also introduces Du Bois's famous metaphor of the veil.
 According to Du Bois, this veil is worn by all African-Americans because their view of the world and its potential economic, political, and social opportunities is so vastly different from those of white people.
 The veil is a visual manifestation of the color line, a problem Du Bois worked his whole life to remedy.
 Du Bois sublimates the function of the veil when he refers to it as a gift of second sight for African Americans, thus simultaneously characterizing the veil as both a blessing and a curse.

 In those sombre forests of his striving his own soul rose before him, and he saw himself,—darkly as through a veil; and yet he saw in himself some faint revelation of his power, of his mission.